 On September 14, 2015, the NDRC promulgated the Notice of the National Development and Reform Commission on Promoting the Reform of Managing the External Debt Issuance by Enterprises with a Record filing and Registration System (the "NDRC Notice").
 Pursuant to the NDRC Notice, if a PRC enterprise or an offshore enterprise controlled by a PRC enterprise wishes to issue bonds outside the PRC with a maturity of more than one year, such PRC enterprise must, in advance of issuing such bonds, file certain prescribed documents with the NDRC and obtain a registration certificate from the NDRC in respect of such issue.
 According to the NDRC Notice, the NDRC will decide whether to accept a submission within five working days upon receipt of the submission and is expected to issue a decision on the submission within seven working days after it accepts the submission.
-The enterprise must also report certain details of the bonds to the NDRC within 10 business days upon the completion of the bond issuance.
-Accordingly, we are required to complete the NDRC filing for any note offering outside the PRC and with a maturity of more than one year, for example, the New Notes issued as consideration for the Restructuring as described above.
+The enterprise must also report certain details of the bonds to the NDRC with a maturity of more than one year, for example, the New Notes issued as consideration for the Restructuring as described above.
 We submitted an application for such notes on September 16, 2021, and this application was approved by the NDRC on December 1, 2021.
 After the completion of issuance, we reported relevant details of the bonds as required by the NDRC Notice.

 The NDRC Notice does not clarify the legal consequences of noncompliance with the relevant requirements thereunder.
 However, since the issuance of the NDRC Notice, the NDRC has issued some additional guidelines on its official website and the Notice of Improving the Market Restraint Mechanism and Strictly Preventing Foreign Debt Risks and Local Debt Risks, or the 2018 NDRC Notice, on May 11, 2018.
 These additional guidelines and the 2018 NDRC Notice state that companies, investment banks, law firms and other intermediaries involved in debt securities issuances that do not comply with the relevant regulations will be subject to a blacklist and sanctions.
-The 2018 NDRC Notice supplement that the liable parties will be restricted on filing for new applications or participating in other filing for foreign debts.
+The 2018 NDRC Notice is suplement that the liable parties will be restricted on filing for new applications or participating in other filing for foreign debts.
 The 2018 NDRC Notice is silent as to how such blacklist will be implemented or the exact sanctions that will be enacted by the NDRC, or any impact on the noteholders, in the event of noncompliance by us with the NDRC Notice.
 Since the NDRC Notice and 2018 NDRC Notice are without any detailed implementation procedures, there is no assurance that the NDRC will not issue further implementation rules or notices which may require additional steps in terms of the registration or provide sanctions or other administrative procedures the NDRC may impose in case of failure to obtain such registration certificate from the NDRC, or complete NDRC post issuance filing.